pocin/kbc-mailchimp-writer/README.md

 ([see the template](./templates/new_lists.csv)).
 Each row represents a new mailing list.

-Fields marked with `*` are required.
-Strings can be empty `''`.
-Boolean values must be either `true` or `false` (empty string is treaded as `false`).
-You can completely left out the non-mandatory columns from the csv.

 ## Updating of existing mailing lists
 Same columns as in `new_lists.csv`, however you should name the table `updated_lists.csv` in the input mapping.